 tell they believe themselves, which are the most insidious lies of all,

-deceived themselves and wanted to win them to their beliefs, but if we go with
+deceived themselves and wanted to win the Galatians to rationalize their

 truth, and the life; no one comes to the Father but through Me” (Jn 14-6).

-We must obey the truth in order to relate to God.
+We must obey the Truth who is Jesus in order to relate to God.
 There are many gods, but

 there is only one True God.
 If we want to relate to a foreign god, we can

-believe any of a thousand things about Him, but if we want to know the one
+believe any of a million things about him, but if we want to know the one

-True God, then we must love and obey Him.
-We believe in certain teachings of
+True God, then we must love and obey the truth.
+We believe in certain teachings

-the Bible, and all beliefs must accompany obedience; otherwise, we prove that
+about the Bible, and all beliefs must accompany obedience; otherwise, we prove

-they will not lead us to God, but if we believe the true doctrines of the
+we don’t really believe.
+If we believe what is untrue, it will not lead us to God, but if we believe

-Scriptures by obeying them, God will sear those beliefs into our hearts so
+Scripture by obeying it, God will sear those beliefs into our heart so

 that we believe them by the Spirit, which transforms our beliefs into faith,

-which is able to comprehend the mind of Christ, who conveys our calling that
+which is able to comprehend the mind of Christ.
+See

 KJV